Garlic Head

 Can you freeze flatbread dough?

 Yes.
 To freeze pre-made dough, add to a freezer-safe container or bag with a bit of oil to prevent sticking.
-To thaw, remove from freezer a few hours before you plan to use it.
+To thaw, remove from the freezer a few hours before you plan to use it.
 To speed up the thaw, place the container (while still sealed) in a large bowl with warm water.

 Where can I buy flatbread pizza dough?